Santa Fe, Mexico City: Transportation

 Road access from central Mexico City remains inadequate, with Paseo de la Reforma and Avenida Constituyentes both congested at peak hours.
 Plans have been circulated to build a tunnel from the Circuito Interior in Condesa along Constituyentes to the point where it meets Reforma just before Santa Fe.

 In 2013 the Supervía Poniente opened, a toll road linking Santa Fe with the Anillo Periférico ring road at San Jerónimo in southwestern Mexico City.
 It has become one of the most used and profitable toll roads in Mexico City.
 It generated on its first five years of operation $19.6 million pesos to the government.

 Just west of Santa Fe, the Chamapa-La Venta toll road connects to the Interlomas edge city and points north.

 Public transportation

 As far as public transportation, there are pesero minibuses and regular public buses.
 The Ecobus connects Santa Fe (terminal at Centro Santa Fe) with Metro Balderas in downtown Mexico City and another route to Metro Miguel Ángel de Quevedo.
 Additionally, other buses connect to Metro Tacubaya and Metro La Villa-Basílica.

-In late 2024 or early 2025, the area will be connected by the El Insurgente commuter rail system with a station located next to Centro Santa Fe.
+Since 2024, the area has been connected to Toluca by the El Insurgente commuter rail system with a station located next to Centro Santa Fe.
+The whole line, connecting Santa Fe to Observatorio station on Line 1, will open in 2026.